Questfall/docs/mining/rewards.md

 ## Leagues

-The leagues allow a fair sharing of rewards and prevent bots and multi-accounts from taking the reward of real dedicated users.
+The **Leagues** allow a fair sharing of rewards and prevent bots and multi-accounts from taking the reward of real dedicated users.

 The leagues group the users based on their level in **15-level sections** in the following way: